naholav/cengbot/docs/DEVELOPMENT.md

         return v.strip()
 ```

-This development guide provides comprehensive information for developers working on CengBot, covering everything from setup to advanced development practices.
+This development guide provides information for developers working on CengBot, covering setup to development practices.